• Skip to primary navigation

 More Science for Kids

-Don’t forget we have lots more easy science experiments for kids at home you can try too!
+Don’t forget we have lots more easy science experiments for kids at home that you can try too!

 You might also like our science books!
 This IS Rocket Science contains 70 fun space experiments for kids, including bottle rockets, film canister rockets, space marble runs and shadow puppets.